 “But when the tenants saw the son, they said to each other, ‘This is the heir.
 Come, let’s kill him and take his inheritance.’
 39So they took him and threw him out of the vineyard and killed him.” (vv.
 38–39).

 Lord Jesus brought this parable to the Israelites’ immediate present, revealing that his enemies had just spoken privately in each other’s ears.
 Jesus must have startled them.
 He probably demonstrated to them that their reasons for wanting to kill him documented his heirship.
 They regarded the Jewish nation as their property.
 As such, they were plotting to kill Jesus so that they might withhold it from him.
-That man might hope, by utilizing such high-handed lawlessness to obtain title to a vineyard seems incredible to us.
+That man might have intended to utilize such high-handed lawlessness to obtain title to a vineyard.
+However, that ought to seem incredible to us.
 After all, we’ve always been familiar with the even-balanced justice of constitutional government.
 But the public spirit among the people there and then, amid the corrupt bribe-receiving habits of their judges, should make our Lord’s parable picture very clear to us today.
 At this point in his parable, Jesus turned from history to prophecy.

 “He will bring those wretches to a wretched end,” they replied, “and he will rent the vineyard to other tenants, who will give him his share of the crop at harvest time” (v.
 41).